iggymacd/static-frontend-container-backend/README.md

 Open [http://localhost:8787](http://localhost:8787) with your browser to see the result.

-You can start editing your Worker by modifying `src/index.ts` and you can start editing your Container by editing the content of `container_src`.
+You can start editing your Worker by modifying `src/index.ts`, you can start editing your Container backend by editing the content of `container_src`, and you can start editing assets in `/dist`.

+You can also use one of the [many frontend frameworks](/workers/framework-guides/web-apps/) that work on Cloudflare.

 ## Deploying To Production